Close Menu

 Skip the Cooking Pot

 Heating or boiling water does not necessitate a traditional cooking pot.
 I put my 600mL Snow Peak mug, which is made of titanium, right onto the stove flame.
+I can then heat water and drink or eat from the same small vessel.
+A cheaper option, for less than $10, is a Grease Pot from Walmart.

-Ditch the Nalgene, Go With a ‘Disposable’ Bottle
+Ditch the Nalgene — Go With a ‘Disposable’ Bottle

 Though standard on many trails, a 1L Nalgene bottle weighs 6.3 ounces empty.
 A lighter option is a 750mL plastic bottle from your local gas station; it weighs a mere 1.3 ounces.
+Now, that’s weight savings!

-Upgrade to a Platy Bottle for the commercial option — these 2L soft bottles have a threaded cap and weigh almost nothing in a pack.
+Upgrade to a Platy Bottle for the commercial option.
+These 2L soft bottles have a threaded cap and weigh almost nothing in a pack.

 Water Filtration Options